 Purchasing a control system is the best way to get started with creating a full display.

 Light-O-Rama's Residential Series 16 Channel Starter Package turns your PC into a command center and provides control and power enough for 9,000 mini-light display.
-The license starts at about $50 while the equipment runs over $250.
+The basic license is around $318 with free license software.
+Add ons starts around $50 and goes up to $80 with shipping calculated at checkout.

 Christmas in a Box from Animation Lighting is an "All In One Model" offering bundle customization with broadcasting abilities on FM transmitter, 16 channel light controller and 10 Christmas songs.
 It sells for just under $1,000.
 The Junior Base with four channels and 15 synchronized tunes sells for about $500.